addyosmani/backbone-fundamentals/index.md

 #### RequireJS Configuration

-In your main JavaScript file that you pass into RequireJS through the `data-main` attribute, you can configure RequireJS.
+In your main JavaScript file that you pass in through the `data-main` attribute, you can configure RequireJS.
 This is done by calling `require.config`, and passing in an object:

 ```javascript
 require.config({